pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

 #.
 Copy of ``XPPython3Log.txt`` (which tells us most everything about your Python installation).
 This log is found
    in the same folder as Log.txt.

-Provide that information to x-plane.org/forums or email support: Information is available from the *About* XPPython3 menu.
+Provide that information to `x-plane.org/forums <https://forums.x-plane.org/index.php?/forums/forum/630-python-development/>`_
+or `email support <mailto:xppython3@avnwx.com?body=What%20happened%3F%0A%0AWhat%20did%20you%20expect%20to%20happen%3F%0A%0AWhich%20python%20plugin%28s%29%20are%20you%20using%3F%0A%0AAttach%20Log.txt%20and%20XPPython3Log.txt>`_.
+Information is available from the *About* XPPython3 menu.

 More Installation Topics